Berlin's Tegel airport: the never ending story?

 “It’s a part of Berlin, it’s part of its history and Berliners love it,” he said.

-“Berliners have practiced saying goodbye with Tempelhof and they’ve learnt how to live without it.
+“Berliners have practised saying goodbye with Tempelhof and they’ve learnt how to live without it.
 Life goes on,” said Burkhard Kieker, head of tourism agency Visit Berlin.